1. Please tell us in 2-3 sentences why your nominee should win this award. What

 4. How has the library, and the nominee in particular, had an impact on students

-and faculty and the teaching and learning process?
+and the learning process?

 1. Please tell us in 2-3 sentences why your nominee should win this award.
 What